B-Selssabil/B-Selssabil/README.md

 ## 📚 About Me
 AI Engineer with practical experience in designing, building, and deploying AI systems that deliver real-world impact.
 Gained expertise through internships and freelance projects, exploring areas from NLP to ASR, and always eager to learn new frameworks and technologies.

-Currently expanding knowledge in DevOps, system deployment, and monitoring in production environments.

-I am also interested in ethical hacking and use what I learn to ensure safe and reliable AI deployment.

 I care about turning algorithms into practical applications that genuinely help people and make a real-world impact.

 ## 🛠️ Tech Stack